 The NY Times has resources for faculty to begin implementation of NY Times in their instruction.
-Faculty can access the NY Times instructional strategies library.
+Faculty can access the NY Times classroom ideas.
 Teaching strategies for disciplines in political science and international affairs; communication and media; business, economics, marketing, and advertising; science disciplines; and first-year experience.

 Free print copies of the NY Times are available on campus for faculty and students through the College Readership Program.
 Faculty who incorporate The New York Times in their courses as required reading in print or through online courses can receive an individual complimentary subscription during the normal class schedule.
 Faculty need to contact Todd Halvorsen at email@example.com and provide him a syllabus to receive complimentary faculty subscription.
 Students can get access through the academic pass program www.nytimes.com/pass.

 The New York Times Educator Website provides resources and information for faculty

 who are considering incorporating The Times in their courses www.nytimes.com/edu.

 The New York Times in Leadership Program created to support leadership development courses, programs, and conversation. www.nytimesinleadership.com.

 The New York Times in the First Year Program created to support development of first year students core competencies, including diversity, global, and civic awareness skills. www.nytimesinthefirstyear.com.

 It is important to help students understand the different form of articles in the paper.
 The different new sections have different levels of analysis and opinion content in the each piece.
 Editorials and Op-Ed pieces reflect the opinion of the writer, which can range from liberal to conservative points-of-views.
 Most articles report events and minimize opinion.
 Below are resources from the NY Times to help students understand the different form of articles in the paper: